Alluysl/minecraft-dust-cloud-generator/README.md

 Commands are to be run in the `C` folder, where the makefile is.

-Run `make` or `make gen_obj_color` to compile the OBJ-based generator that uses a texture.
+Run `make gen_obj_color` to compile the generator that accepts a texture and outputs dust particles.

-Run `make gen_obj` to compile the OBJ-based generator that uses a plain color.
+Run `make gen_obj` to compile the generator that accepts any particle but no texture.

+Run `make` to compile both.

 Run `make gen_obj_example` for an example that uses `shape.obj` (needs to be provided) to create a `red_shadow` and a `cyan_shadow` functions.